 7 AABB.org, (2014).
 AABB Accredited Cord Blood (CB) Facilities. [online] Available at: http://www.aabb.org/sa/facilities/celltherapy/Pages/CordBloodAccrFac.aspx [Accessed 11 May.
 2016].

 What other cord blood banking companies do you think are also global leaders?
-We’d like to know in the comments section.
+Let us know in the comments below.